holin034/cse15l-lab-reports/LabReport3.md

 South American gold.
 As for the Lucayans, within 25 years all of them, perhaps some 30,000 people, were removed from the Bahamas to work — and die — in
 Spanish gold mines and on farms and pearl fisheries on Hispaniola (Haiti), Cuba, and elsewhere in the Caribbean.
 ```
+- In the terminal, the word `Lucayans` is highlighted in red (although it is not shown here).
 ### Example 4:
 - The input of the command:
 ```